yetanotherchris/letmein/README.md

   - `short-mixedcase`
   - `shortcode`.

 As letmein doesn't check if a note id already exists, it's worth knowing the clash rate is about 1 in 4 million for bips39-two-words.
 It's 1 in 40 billion for bips39-two-words-and-number.
 See the UniqueIdGenerator.cs class for notes on clash rates.

+### API documentation

+When running in development mode, the API serves an OpenAPI specification with a Scalar UI at [/scalar](http://localhost:5000/scalar).
+The OpenAPI JSON endpoint is at `/openapi/v1.json`.